 Can Diabetes Lead to Heart problems?

-A study made at Baylor College of Medicine done by researchers and Michael E. DeBakey of VA Medical Center in Houston, Texas involved 6,185 Type 2 Diabetes patients who have heart failure.
-Twenty five percent of these patients were treated with Metformin.
+A study conducted at Baylor College of Medicine by researchers and Michael E. De Bakey of VA Medical Center in Houston, Texas, involved 6,185 Type 2 Diabetes patients who had heart failure.
+Twenty-five percent of these patients were treated with Metformin.
 The research concluded with the following results: